ochmanskide/immutables/README.md

 @Override public boolean retainAll(Collection<?> c){throw uoe();}
 ```

-The key difference is, that these methods cannot be invoked at all.
-They are not available at compile time.
+This way this piece of code cannot be invoked at all.
-They have been removed from this API permanently.
 Therefore, you cannot get an `UnsupportedOperationException` anymore.
 The code will not compile, if you try to perform an illegal operation.

 ### 1.2.
 All collections are checked at construction time.

-In order to remove known `Type Erasure` limitation, all collections types are now checked.
+In order to remove a known `Type Erasure` limitation of Java programming language,
-Similarly to `java.util.ImmutableCollections.java`, all collections have been enriched with the type,
+all collections have been enriched with the type object.
+The generic type is no longer erased during compilation.
-and the type is always available at runtime.
+The class type object is available at all times, during program execution.
+The type argument must be passed to the factory method, and it cannot be omitted during construction.
+The code will not compile, if you don't provide the generic type of the collection.

 Example: